CodeCraftersIO/Workshop/Presentations/09-SoftSkills.md

 ---

+# Play well with others
-# Empathize with others
+## Empathize with others

 They work on a totally different set of priorities

-We need to to understand them
+- We need to to understand them.
-We need to make ourselves understood
+- We need to make ourselves understood.

-We have to push back when asked to solve the *wrong problem*
+- We have to push back when asked to solve the *wrong problem*.

 ...so we need to **adapt** terms and **abstract** concepts

 ---

+# Play well with others
-# Adapt Terms
+## Adapt Terms

 * Avoid technical jargon
 * Use longer descriptive sentences instead of jargon
 * Do not talk down
 * Listen carefully to others, ask if you're not 100% sure

 ---

+# Play well with others
-# Abstract Concepts
+## Abstract Concepts

 * Avoid technical details
 * Explain things using analogies